stateful/awesome-vscode-extension-utils/README.md

 Packages that help extension to identify usage patterns and basic telemtry.

 - [VSCode Extension Telemetry](https://github.com/Microsoft/vscode-extension-telemetry) - Node module to help VS Code extensions send telemetry using application insights

+# Blog Posts

+A set of useful blog post related to VSCode extension development.

+- [The GitHub Action You Need to Publish VS Code Extensions](https://www.stateful.com/blog/the-github-action-you-need-to-publish-vscode-extensions) - In this blog post we’d like to share how Stateful releases its Marquee extension to the VS Code Marketplace and OpenVSX Registry through GitHub Actions

 # Contribute